HungChien/face-ai-project/docs/env_setup.md

 PyTorch can detect and use the local NVIDIA GeForce RTX 2060 GPU through CUDA 12.1.
 OpenCV, NumPy, ONNX, ONNX Runtime, and other basic dependencies are also installed successfully.

-The environment is ready for Week 1 tasks and later computer vision experiments.
+The environment is ready for the computer vision experiments in this repository.